The Sincura Tickets team have two mission statements; to be able to source any ticket for any event and to beat the market prices.

 Our award winning team has over 50 years combined experience, and we are officially appointed to represent the leading venues, teams and events which include being selected as the VIP ticket partner for the London Olympics 2012 and the Rugby World Cup 2015.

-Enjoy exclusive Paris Fashion Week news, tickets and VIP passes, plus a global concierge in your pocket with the Sincura Concierge App.
+Enjoy exclusive Paris Fashion Week news, tickets and VIP passes, Paris city guides, plus a global concierge in your pocket with the Sincura Concierge App.

-Paris Fashion Week is back and we are delighted to offer tickets to some of the most sought after catwalk shows on the planet.
+Paris Fashion Week is coming up and we are delighted to offer tickets to some of the most sought after catwalk shows on the planet.

 One of the "Big 4", Paris Fashion Week has the honour of hosting the finale of every bi-annual fashion fest that takes place in the city.
 The big boys - Chanel, Christian Dior, Givenchy - exhibit their collections in iconic Parisian locations such as the Grand Palais or the Espace Eiffel while the smaller fish are left with less high-profile, but often cooler, locations such as nightclubs and warehouses.